Bridges

 There are a few issues here:

-• While some people may intend to follow accounts from another network through a bridge and understand the limitations, these accounts end up federated and searchable by anyone else in the server.
+• While some people may intend to follow accounts from another network through a bridge and understand the limitations, these accounts end up federated and searchable by anyone else on the server.

 • There are a variety of backend issues when these bridged accounts are followed, unfollowed, replied to, and so on.
-For example, often the bridge implementations does not respond properly because it's overloaded or incorrectly implemented.
+For example, often the bridge implementations do not respond properly because they are overloaded or incorrectly implemented.

 In general, vmst.io does not connect to these services or allow our users' posts to be accessed through these services.